fvwmorg/fvwm3/README.md

 Those interested in contributing to FVWM should have [a read of the developer documentation](./dev-docs/DEVELOPERS.md).

-A [TODO file](./dev-docs/TODO.md) exists, and sometimes even things from it are worked on.
+* A [TODO file](./dev-docs/TODO.md) exists, and sometimes even things from it are worked on.

+* New commands and config file syntax thoughts [are being documented here](./dev-docs/NEW-COMMANDS.md).

 Comments, Questions?
 --------------------